 Image credit: Jensen Chua

-The Story: These islands talk about blood over water – literally.
-Legend has it that the Sisters’ Islands got their name from two sisters who were about to be forced into marriage by pirates.
-The girls swam away in an attempt to escape but unfortunately drowned, and two islands emerged from the spots where they were last seen.
+These islands talk about blood over water – literally.
+Legend has it that the Sisters’ Islands got their name from 2 sisters who were about to be forced into marriage by pirates.
+The girls swam away in an attempt to escape but unfortunately drowned, and 2 islands emerged from the spots where they were last seen.

 Image credit: Jensen Chua

-The Story: Once home to cholera patients, lepers, and other misfits, St. John’s was once a quarantine station for fellow ill-stricken immigrants from Mecca returning to Singapore.
+Once home to cholera patients, lepers, and other misfits, St. John’s Island was once a quarantine station for fellow ill-stricken immigrants from Mecca returning to Singapore.
 Thereafter, for better or for worse, the island became a rehabilitation centre for opium addicts.

-Feel free to take a dip around the island’s shores and watch marine life surround you with its colourful corals and various sea creatures.
+Things to do: Feel free to take a dip around the island’s shores to spot colourful corals and various sea creatures.
 Or, for those not looking to get wet, picnic grounds and trekking routes are also available on the island where you can catch a view of the mainland’s skyline.

-Getting There: Take a round-trip ferry ride from Marina South Pier ($15).
-Book here.
+Getting there: Take a round-trip ferry ride from Marina South Pier ($15).

 Image credit: Adventures From Five

-The Story: Literally meaning “ghost island” in Malay, there’s nothing supernatural to this story.
-In fact, its name is in reference to the middle part of the island which disappears under water during high tide.
+Although Pulau Hantu literally means “ghost island” in Malay, there’s nothing supernatural about this island.
+In fact, its name refers to the middle part of the island that disappears under water during high tide.